Detecting Hallucinated Content in Conditional Neural Sequence Generation: Experiments

 \subsection{Experimental setup}

-\paragraph{Synthetic Data Generation} We use a pretrained BART~\citep{lewis-etal-2020-bart} model in the fairseq toolkit~\citep{ott2019fairseq} with 12 layers of encoder and 12 layers of decoder for synthetic labeled data generation.
+\paragraph{Synthetic Data Generation} We use a pretrained 12 layer BART~\citep{lewis-etal-2020-bart} model in the fairseq toolkit~\citep{ott2019fairseq} for synthetic labeled data generation.
 We uniformly sample the percentage of tokens $p_m$ to mask from $[0, h_m]$ for each sentence.
 We also uniformly sample the probability of replacing a token with a random token from $[0, h_r]$ denoted $p_r$. $p_m$ and $p_r$ are two important factors that affect the noise level when generating the synthetic data.
 For MT, we set $h_m$ and $h_r$ to 0.6 and 0.3 respectively.
 For abstractive summarization, we use 0.4 and 0.2.
 We use beam search for decoding from BART with beam size of 4 and length penalty of 3.
 For MT, we first create paraphrased target sentences $D'$ through knowledge distillation~\citep{kim2016sequence} by using the outputs from the same trained TranS2S model on the source inputs.

-\paragraph{Finetuning Pretrained LM} For MT, we finetune XLM-R~\citep{conneau-etal-2020-unsupervised} on the synthetic dataset with batch size of 128, and we annotated 50 examples (different from those in $\mathcal{D}_{eval}$) from the patent test data as the validation dataset.
+\paragraph{Hallucination Predictor} For MT, we finetune XLM-R~\citep{conneau-etal-2020-unsupervised} on the synthetic dataset with batch size of 128, and we annotated 50 examples (different from those in $\mathcal{D}_{eval}$) from the patent test data as the validation dataset.
 For summarization, we finetune RoBERTa~\citep{liu2019roberta} with batch size of 96 and early stop training with 10K update steps.
 In addition, we dropout tokens from the reference $T$ in the input with a rate of $0.5$ and $0.3$ respectively for summarization and MT to learn $\mathcal{L}_{pred}$.
 We set $\alpha$ to be 0.6 for MT and 0.5 for summarization based on the scales of $\mathcal{L}_{pred}$ and $\mathcal{L}_{mlm}$.
-For both tasks, we set the mask probability used for $\mathcal{L}_{mlm}$ to be 0.3, and the initial learning rate to be $2e-5$ with polynomial decay.
-We describe other hyperparameters, including training of MT models, in the Appendix~\ref{appex:exp}.
+For both tasks, we set the mask probability used for $\mathcal{L}_{mlm}$ to be 0.5, and the initial learning rate to be $2e-5$ with polynomial decay.
+We describe other hyperparameters, including training of MT models, in the Appendix~\ref{appex:exp} and \ref{app:exp:finetune}.